Meadowbank Stadium: Rugby

 Professional rugby union club Edinburgh Gunners used the venue from 2002 until they moved to Murrayfield Stadium in 2004.

 Boxing

 The Meadowbank Stadium was used for many boxing events, Hall 1 was the location for fighters including Alex Arthur, Ricky Burns etc. It was last used on 14 April 2012 when Arthur staged his self-promoted "Homecoming" fight event for the return of Craig McEwan to Edinburgh.

 Taekwondo

 The stadium was used in November 2014 to host the Commonwealth Taekwondo Championships.

 Juggling

 Meadowbank was the venue for the European Juggling Convention in 1998.

+Snooker

+The sports centre welcomed the professional World Snooker Tour for the 2022 Scottish Open, after the tournament lost its traditional home in nearby Glasgow.
+The venue will be the tournaments’ open for the next few years.